michaelcpuckett/express-worker-router/README.md

 ### React SSR

-The initial page HTML is rendered by React-DOM/Server and gets hydrated by React-DOM/Client.
+The initial page HTML is rendered by React-DOM/Server which then gets hydrated by React-DOM/Client.

 ### Static File Handling